xentara/xentara-simple-sample-driver/README.md

 The device class has no events or tasks.

 ### Inputs
-The driver supplies an [skill data point](https://docs.xentara.io/xentara/xentara_skill_data_points.html) with model file descriptor
+The driver supplies a [skill data point](https://docs.xentara.io/xentara/xentara_skill_data_points.html) with model file descriptor
-`@IOComponent.SimpleSample.Input`, that reads a double precision floating point value from a text file.
+`@Skill.SimpleSampleDriver.Input`, that reads a double precision floating point value from a text file.

 The class can be found in the following files: